PrachitGharat/PrachitGharat/README.md

 ### Hi there 👋 I'm Prachit Gharat

-## I'm a IT Engineering Student and Python
+## I'm a IT Engineering Student and Python Developer

 Here are some ideas to get you started: